Boppalex/MoonshotProject/documents/functional/functional.md

 ### 1.4 Name Explanation

 The project is named **0watse** because the name offers multiple interpretations.
 It can be read as "zero waste," aligning with the goal of eliminating food waste, or as a suggestion to "use all you have," emphasizing resource optimization.
-Moreover, the name is concise, memorable, and easy to communicate.
+Moreover, the name is concise and easy to communicate.

 ### 1.5 Team & Roles